-Warp sync (Section 4.8.4.) only downloads the block headers where authority set changes occurred, so called fragments (Definition 41), and by verifying the GRANDPA justifications (Definition 45).
-This protocols allows nodes to arrive at the desired state much faster than fast sync.
+Warp sync (Section 4.8.5.) only downloads the block headers where authority set changes occurred, so-called fragments (Definition 46), and by verifying the GRANDPA justifications (Definition 50).
+This protocol allows nodes to arrive at the desired state much faster than fast sync.

 3.2.
 Fast Sync

-Fast sync works by downloading the block header history and validating the auhtority set changes (Section 3.3.1.) in order to arrive at a specific (usually the most recent) header.
-After the desired header has been reached and verified, the state can be downloaded and imported (Section 4.8.3.).
+Fast sync works by downloading the block header history and validating the authority set changes (Section 3.3.1.) in order to arrive at a specific (usually the most recent) header.
+After the desired header has been reached and verified, the state can be downloaded and imported (Section 4.8.4.).
 Once this process has been completed, the node can proceed with a full sync.

 3.3.
 Full Sync

-The full sync protocols is the "default" protocol that’s suited for many types of implementations, such as archive nodes (nodes that store everything), validators that participate in Polkadots consensus and light clients that only verify claims about the state of the network.
-Full sync works by listening to announced blocks (Section 4.8.1.) and requesting the blocks from the announcing peers, or just the block headers in case of light clients.
+The full sync protocol is the "default" protocol that’s suited for many types of implementations, such as archive nodes (nodes that store everything), validators that participate in Polkadots consensus and light clients that only verify claims about the state of the network.
+Full sync works by listening to announced blocks (Section 4.8.2.) and requesting the blocks from the announcing peers or just the block headers in case of light clients.

 3.3.1.
 Consensus Authority Set